staciekith/mental-unload/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Automatically reate a reminder when an event is created as done
+- [ ] Automatically create a reminder when an event is created as done
+- [ ] Tests
 - [ ] Authentication / Authorization